 [13/6/10] This public event consisted of some information boards, an interactive fly-through where a joystick controlled a 3D view if the site from any viewpoint and looking in any direction, a video running in a continuous loop showing the plans for the nearby road network, and two screens side by side showing an actual existing traffic flow and alongside it the forecast flow with the addition of the expected site traffic.
 There were a number of people around the exhibition ready to discuss the exhibits and the proposed scheme.
-Some of the exhibits can be viewed on a website set up for the purpose, which is a good attempt at public communication but not as good as attending and talking to the exhibitors.
+Some of the exhibits could be viewed on a now defunct website set up for the purpose, which was a good attempt at public communication but not as good as attending and talking to the exhibitors.
 (This link goes to the summary page because it is a reasonable size.
 The rest of the pages on the site are worth looking at, but the Home Page link has a subset of the 3D fly-through and the road network display, but anyone considering looking at it should know that the page is about 20Mb and therefore unsuited to slow or dial-up connections.).
 It proved difficult and time consuming to extract stills from the fly-through to illustrate what follows, so there wasn't time this week to write as much text as we would have liked, but we thought it important to give those who couldn't attend and can't watch the fly through a flavour of the design.

 We went in only to look at what was proposed from a design point of view: what was preserved of the historical value of the site (after all it forms the pictorial cover of the council's Locally Important Building document), what impact the proposals would have on the appearance of the World Heritage Site and the views from Conservation Areas and heritage assets.
 We were not concerned about who would occupy it if it was built: we understand that the connection with Tesco will have supporters and detractors, but from a Watchdog viewpoint it makes no difference whether the occupants would be Tesco, Tonka Toys, or Tulips By Post; it is the character of what is proposed that is important to us.